-The grid was generated using the program GridGen (Henry and Walters, 1993) according to the requirements described above.
-Layers of elements were generated along the boundaries using a frontal marching algorithm (Sadek, 1980).
-Interior points were filled in using the cluster concept described in Henry and Walters (1993).
-The grids were then refined by a factor of four by subdividing each grid triangle into 4 new triangles using vertices at the mid-sides of the original triangle.
-This refinement was continued until the target resolution was obtained.
-Once a satisfactory computational grid was created and quality assurance test were performed, water depth and land elevation values were interpolated at each node from the above reference datasets.
+The grid was generated using the programmes GridGen (Henry and Walters, 1993) and TriQGrid (under development at NIWA) according to the requirements described above.
+Areas of interest were cut out and refined by altering the distance between boundary points.
+Layers of elements were then generated along the boundaries using a frontal marching algorithm (Sadek, 1980).
+The areas of interest are rejoined to the main grid.
+Once a satisfactory computational grid was created and quality assurance tests were performed, water depth and land elevation values were interpolated at each node from the above reference datasets.